-Configuring Yealink IP Phones
+Configuring Yealink Teams IP Phones

-You can configure the IP phones to decrypt the encrypted configuration files during auto provisioning using the encrypted AES key files or the AES keys configured on the IP phones.
+You can configure the phones to decrypt the encrypted configuration files during auto provisioning using the encrypted AES key files or the AES keys configured on the phones.
+Before deploying phones using the encrypted configuration files, you need to configure the following parameters for the phones using the configuration files first.